Skip to main content

 These costs keep rising each year.

-According to the 2025 Cost of Insider Risks Global Report by Ponemon Institute, the total average cost of insider threat incidents increased by over 109% between 2018 and 2024.
+According to the 2026 Cost of Insider Risks Global Report by Ponemon Institute, the average total cost of insider threat incidents increased by approximately 135% between 2018 and 2025.

 Detecting and preventing insider attacks takes time